 Our goal for achieving a connected Oklahoma City is based on recognizing transportation's key role in making our city work.
 We understand that private motor vehicles are and will continue to be the dominant way of moving people and goods around the city.
 Maintaining the condition and functionality of our street system is our primary priority.
 We must compliment this priority by promoting and investing in other transportation choices - a sound, contemporary transit system and an effective network that encourages people to walk or bike for basic transportation.
 In 2010, only 3.4% of total trips to work were made by transit, walking, or biking.
 If this percentage were increased to only 10% (with nine of ten trips still made by automobile), the impact on the character and density of the city would be enormous, helping to bring about the benefits, efficiencies, and opportunities envisioned by the development vision of Chapter Two of planokc.

 Our Goals

 TRANSPORTATION SYSTEM

-Oklahoma City's transportation system is safe, convenient, and provides a variety of interconnected modes.
+1. Oklahoma City's transportation system is safe, convenient, and provides a variety of interconnected modes that strive to balance the needs of all users.

 ROADWAYS